ali1845/pythonNotes/Inheritance_in_OOPs.md

 You can override methods from the Parent class by adding a method with the same name in the child class.

-For example, HR Department has to sent an email to several departments of your office with the a specific attachment to every each department.
+For example, HR Department has to send an email to several departments of your office with a specific attachment to each department.

-- So for each department will be new subclass for the Email class.
+- So for each department will be a new subclass for the Email class.
-- And attachmentsDetails() method will be overridden  for each subclass.
+- And the attachmentsDetails() method will be overridden for each subclass.

 **Example**